 You have likely watched some of your favorite clothing styles over the years come right back around, which has left you regretting your decisions to ditch half of your “outdated” wardrobe.

 The same is true for home design, both interior, and exterior.
 And lately, we have watched as a classic style has come back around to fill home-décor stores and dominate new-construction projects: Mid-Century Modern.

 The style – typically low-slung rambling homes with flat or shed roofs, largely open floor plans, often high ceilings, lots of glass, and spare interiors – emphasized looking forward to the future, so it’s fulfilling its destiny as Gen Xers and Millennials seem to be increasingly enthralled with the style and embracing it as they build their own homes all these years later.

-This 2-bedroom, 2-bath home with a 2-car garage in the rear out of view on the left side is a classic mid-century modern house and reminiscent of the designs by Verne Lars Solberg, an architect in Illinois who was greatly influenced by Frank Lloyd Wright.
-The organic materials, ground-hugging stance, and use of full-height glass are telltale signs of the style (Plan #149-1873).
+This 2-bedroom, 1-bath home is a classic mid-century modern house and reminiscent of the designs by Verne Lars Solberg, an architect in Illinois who was greatly influenced by Frank Lloyd Wright.
+The organic materials, ground-hugging stance, and use of full-height glass are telltale signs of the style (Plan #158-1281).

 Why the Comeback?